AbdurM/flutter_any_scroll/README.md

 # Any Scroll

+* A Flutter widget that lets you scroll both horizontally and vertically.
+* Works on iOS, Android, Mac, Windows and Web.
+* Use it just like you'd use a list view.
-A Flutter widget that lets you scroll both horizontally and vertically.
-Originally written for my personal project, trying to contribute a little to the great flutter community.
+* Originally written for my personal project.
+Trying to contribute a little to the amazing flutter community. :-)
+* Abdur Mohammed | Senior Software Engineer | Sydney, Australia

-## Example
+## Example (from my personal app)
 ![Screenshot](https://github.com/AbdurM/flutter_any_scroll/blob/main/gif/any_scroll_example.gif)